rughanigaurav/phpdocker/README.md

 # Do below steps to run the project

-1---> Create app folder in project directory

-2---> Provide 777 permission to app folder

-3---> Run this command to provide permission (sudo chmod -R 777 app/\*)
+1---> Provide 777 permission to app folder -- Use this command (sudo chmod -R 777 app/\*)

+2---> Your project directory is app/public (I already configured a sample file index.php in app/public directory)

-4---> After that run doker images using below command
+2---> After that run doker images using below command

 #### run the Docker